 However, if you miss the celebration at the Grand Meander, visiting the Grand Avenue shopping district is the perfect way to spend a chilly winter day in St. Paul while browsing for some last-minute Christmas items and taking in all the gorgeous lighting displays and holiday installations.

-The city of South St. Paul holds the annual Holidaze Celebration, with music, carols, Santa, a mitten and hat drive, and the city's tree lighting ceremony on November 26 in 2017, but Christmas lights and special events remain throughout the month of December.
+The city of South St. Paul holds the annual Holidaze Celebration, with a parade, music, carols, Santa, a mitten and hat drive, and the city's tree lighting ceremony on November 17 in 2018, but Christmas lights and special events remain throughout the month of December.

-South St. Paul is another good place to drive around and check out holiday light displays on homes, so even if you miss the Holidaze Festival, you can still check out some of these gorgeously-lit mini-mansions from the comfort of a warm vehicle.
+South St. Paul is another good place to drive around and check out holiday light displays on homes, so even if you miss the Holidaze Festival, you can still check out some of the gorgeously-lit large homes from the comfort of a warm vehicle.

 Summit Avenue Christmas Lights